SERVIR-WA/GALUP/training/2_rs/Exercises/M4_Exercise1.md

 </p>

-9. Once the asset has been loaded into GEE, run the script: [03_Landcover_Classification](https://github.com/SERVIR-WA/GALUP/wiki/Scripts#03_landcover_classification).
+9. Once the assets have been loaded into GEE, run the script: [03_Landcover_Classification](https://github.com/SERVIR-WA/GALUP/wiki/Scripts#03_landcover_classification).
 This will utilize the training data (the asset) to classify Ghana's land cover using the Random Forest classification method.

+📌 Note that the different zipfiles will have different labels for the classifications.
+The main classification file will use the label 'LCODE' to represent the classes, while the subclass file will use 'LCODE2'.
+The visualization parameters will also be different for each of these class levels. <br>
 10. Repeat step 6 using each of the three other classifiers (minimumDistance, libsvm, and smileCart), and choose the classifier that you think best represents the land cover of the region.
 Take a screenshot of the land cover classification map that results from using this classifier.
 11. Download this [template](https://github.com/SERVIR-WA/GALUP/files/7572994/WS2_M4E1_Template.docx) and add the screenshot as well as answer the following questions:
     a.
 What land cover classification method did you choose to use (minimumDistance, libsvm, smileCart, or smileRandomForest)?
 Why did you choose this classifier and how does it compare to classifications from the other methods?